moby/moby/docs/sources/reference/run.rst

 Similarly the operator can set the **hostname** with ``-h``.

-``-link name:alias`` also sets environment variables, using the *alias* string to define environment variables within the container that give the IP and PORT information for connecting to the service container.
+``--link name:alias`` also sets environment variables, using the *alias* string to define environment variables within the container that give the IP and PORT information for connecting to the service container.
 Let's imagine we have a container running Redis::

    # Start the service container, named redis-name
-   $ docker run -d -name redis-name dockerfiles/redis 4241164edf6f5aca5b0e9e4c9eccd899b0b8080c64c0cd26efe02166c73208f3
+   $ docker run -d --name redis-name dockerfiles/redis 4241164edf6f5aca5b0e9e4c9eccd899b0b8080c64c0cd26efe02166c73208f3

    # The redis-name container exposed port 6379